zoercai/zoercai.github.io/_posts/2015-09-20-women-in-it-conference.md

 ---
 layout: post
 title: "Women in IT Conference"
+description: Highlights and notes from the conference
 permalink: /blog/women-in-it-conference
 date:   2015-09-20 21:46:48
-categories: event
+category: event
-tags: women in IT conference notes summary report
+tags: conference wie
+comments: false
-comments: true
+published: true
 ---

 The theme of this year’s Women in IT conference was “Connect, Empower, Inspire”, and the speakers and workshops achieved the three objectives perfectly.